sinaghassemi/EnronSpamDetection/README.md

 #################################################################################
 ```

-Then, we split the dataset into trianing, validation, and test sets using a ratio of 50, 25, and 25 % respectively.
+Then, we split the dataset into training, validation, and test sets using a ratio of 50, 25, and 25 % respectively.
-Next we plot how ham and spam classes are distributed in these datasets.
+Next, we plot how ham and spam classes are distributed in these datasets.

 ![vai](readMe/hamSpamClasses.png "Training/Validation/Test sets")

 ```python
 ########################################################################